mbienvenue/LyricsTovMix/README.md

 LyricsTovMix is portable: just unzip the archive.

-# LyricsTovMix usage
+# Usage

-1. Update LyricsTovMix.dll.config with your own IPs, port number and input number
+1. Update AppSettings.json file with your own IPs, port number and input number
 2. Launch LyricsTovMix.exe

 Note: